fedevilensky/SimpleCron/README.md

 # DumbedDownCron
-A dumbed down cron done in c#, no need to install Works on Windows (x64 and x86) and Unix-like systems (x64).
+A dumbed down cron done in c#, no need to install<br>
+Works on Windows (x64 and x86) and Unix-like systems (x64).

 Just run it.
 It will use any json (except for commands_template.json) placed inside the folder the exe is placed in, or any of it's subfolders.
 You can rename, delete, add or modify files on the fly and the program will know what to do, no need to restart it.